vanHeemstraSystems/template-default-repository-demo/300/600/README.md

     "react",
     "frontend",
     "github-pages",
-    "nobackend"  # Add this label to disable backend check ]
+    "nobackend",  # This label should disable the backend check "state-local" # Add this label to indicate local state ]
 }